Staff and Administration

 Her experiences in the Austin area culminated in developing a focus on providing therapeutic services and advocating for clients who are Spanish-speaking, immigrant, and/or marginalized.
 Laura has participated in training videos, and various English and Spanish-language radio and television news interviews discussing mental health issues and current events impacting the community.
 She has provided extensive presentations/workshops and has developed, coordinated and facilitated various therapeutic and support groups.
 She currently co-facilitates the monthly dialogues on Issues of Racism and Discrimination at the YWCA Greater Austin.

-Laura is a Member of National Association for Social Workers (NASW) and sits on the advisory board for the R.E.A.L.
-(Social Justice) Committee for NASW-TX.
-She also sits on the board for Wells Branch Elementary PTA and Lone Star Victims Advocacy Project.
+Laura is a Member of National Association for Social Workers (NASW) and sits on the board of Balcones Youth Sports as the registrar.
+She has previously served on the advisory board for the R.E.A.L.
+(Social Justice) Committee for NASW-TX, as President and Secretary of the Wells Branch Elementary PTA and as a board member of Lone Star Victims Advocacy Project, Sun Dragon Martial Arts and Self-Defense, Wells Branch Community Library, and Salvage Vanguard Theater.

 Haleigh Campbell, a Texas native and St. Edward's alumna, started at YWCA Greater Austin as a clinical intern the summer of 2017.
 Since receiving her Master of Social Work in August 2017, she has held the role of Volunteer and Training Institute Coordinator (VTIC) at YWCA.
 As VTIC, Haleigh works to make professional development more accessible to YWCA Staff/volunteers/interns, community mental health professions, and the general community.
 In 2018, she launched YWCA's Community Partnership initiative which allows educational and/or non-profit organizations to receive free professional development training.